kletobias/kletobias.github.io/_projects/04_questionnaire.md

 Why does Stochastic Gradient Descent use mini-batches?

 It is the characteristic, that distinguishes SGD from GD.
 Using minibatches, means that from the total set of training examples $N$, only a much smaller subset $m$ is used to calculate the gradients.
 The difference between $m$ and $N$ can be large.
-Given an $N = 10000$ and a an $m = 100$, then the amount of computation needed during each step has been reduced by a factor of $100$.
+Given an $N = 10000$ and a $m = 100$, then the amount of computation needed during each step has been reduced by a factor of $100$.
 The SGD, thus is much faster than the original GD.
 Using a minibatch, in practice has shown to be enough, in order for the calculated gradients to minimize the loss function well.<br>
 <br>
 Because the standard error of the estimated mean gradient is proportional to the square root of the number of examples, the standard error increases by only a factor of 10.
 So even if we have to take 10 times more steps before convergence, minibatch SGD is still 10 times faster than full batch SGD in this case.